telia-oss/concourse-github-lambda/README.md

 Our CI/CD (in our case Concourse) needs deploy keys to fetch code from Github.
-Instead of having teams do this manually, we can use this Lambda and simply pass a list of repositories that the team requires access to, and deploy keys will be generated and written to SSM (where it is available to their pipelines).
+Instead of having teams do this manually, we can use this Lambda and simply pass a list of repositories that the team requires access to, and deploy keys will be generated and written to Secrets Manager (where it is available to their pipelines).

 ### How?